matthacksteiner/cms.kinderlosfrei/README.md

 ### PHP

-- PHP 8.0, 8.1 or 8.2 (PHP 8.1 is recommended)
+- PHP 8.1, 8.2 or 8.3 (PHP 8.2 is recommended)
-- Either the gd extension or ImageMagick (see below)
+- Either the gd extension or ImageMagick
 - ctype extension
 - curl extension
 - dom extension